qilinz/100-Python-Coding-Projects/README.md

 # 100 Python Coding Projects
 Based on the course 100 Days of Code by Dr. Angela Yu.
 Notes of the course can be found [here](https://qilinz.notion.site/a73c7d0045944619aa08b1594cefedf4?v=8462b4251f94434784b6067fff6542d4).

+The course has been completed as the rest is about data analysis, which I have learned.
 ### Advanced level
+- Day 70: [Hosting Website](https://github.com/qilinz/chestnut-blog).
+Host the blog website using Heroku.
+Switch the database to PostgresSQL.
+Check it [here](https://chestnut-blog.herokuapp.com) (It costs some time loading the inactive website).
+(Heroku, PostgresSQL)
 - Day 69: [Blog Website](https://github.com/qilinz/100-Python-Coding-Projects/blob/main/Advanced/Day69-add-blog-users/main.py).
 Add users to the blog website built previously.
 (Authentication in Flask, decorators in Flask, relational database, Gravatar in Flask)
 - Day 68: [File Download Website](https://github.com/qilinz/100-Python-Coding-Projects/blob/main/Advanced/Day68-authentication/main.py).
 User with authentication can download file from the website.
 (Authentication in Flask, werkzeug module)
 - Day 67: [Blog Website](https://github.com/qilinz/100-Python-Coding-Projects/blob/main/Advanced/Day67-blog-api/main.py).
 Create database for the blog website.
 Users can edit past posts or create new posts.
 (RESTful Routing, Flask)